This post may contain affiliate links, please see the privacy policy for details.

 How to Store Leftover Panettone

-Store: Keep leftovers in an airtight container at room temperature for several days.
+Store: Keep leftovers in an airtight container at room temperature for up to 5 days.

 Italian Christmas Bread FAQs